 Private Car Rental

 Traveling to Playa Dominical from the international airport in San Jose (SJO) is a journey of three hours.
 If you choose to rent your own vehicle, the most logical route is to travel west when leaving San Jose toward the Pacific Coast.
 Follow the signs that lead to Jacó.
-From Jacó the journey is roughly 2 hours south along the coastal highway.
+From Jacó the journey is roughly 2 hours south along the Coastal Highway 34.

 Private and Shared Shuttles

 Private shuttles and shared shuttles are more expensive way of getting from SJO to Dominical, but these services are faster and more direct than buses.
 Once you get over the shock upon realizing that the cost increase for a private or shared shuttle is considerable, there is relief in knowing that you can travel to your destination with peace of mind by not having to drive on a highway network in an unfamiliar country or to navigate (or get lost) and you can just chill out while someone else does all the work.
-Several companies that are highly recommended are Costa Rica Drivers, Costa Rica Shuttle and Monkey Ride.
+One company that we can recommend is Monkey Ride.
 There are of course many options to obtain the services of private and shared shuttles and a few minutes scrolling through a google search will provide numerous possibilities.

 Travel by Bus